-Bike Testing: For the avoidance of doubt measurements are taken at 0.5m at a 45 degreeangle with the engine running at 7,500 rpm, which will equate to approximately 102dB ride by on the National Circuit.
+Bike Testing: For the avoidance of doubt measurements are taken at 0.5m at a 45 degree angle with the engine running at 7,500 rpm, which will equate to approximately 102dB ride by on the National Circuit.
 If a bike exceeds the noise limit and is found to be without baffles fitted, the bike will not be able to continue testing.

-No racing engines may be run before 08:30hrs or after 17:30hrs.
+No racing engines may be run before 08:30 or after 17:30.

 Teams using cameras must complete a form obtained at signing on and have the equipment checked by a member of the Safety Team.
 Only bolt on mounting systems designed specifically for the purpose and not suction or other temporary mountings must be used.
 Under no circumstances must Helmet Cams be used.
 Drones are also expressly forbidden.

-Please make yourself familiar with the garage, paddock and pit rules.
+All participants must familiarise themselves with the garage, paddock and pit rules.

-- Re-fuelling and the storage of petrol (or other fuels) is not permitted in the pit lane
+Re-fuelling and the storage of petrol (or other fuels) is not permitted in the pit lane

-- No naked flames (smoking, welding etc) in the pit lane or garages
+No naked flames (smoking, welding, etc.) in the pit lane or garages

-- The pit lane is strictly one way.
+The pit lane is strictly one way.
 Vehicle access to the pit lane is via the gate between the garage blocks

-- Service vehicles are not allowed in the pit lane.
+Service vehicles are not allowed in the pit lane.
 Reckless or dangerous driving will result in exclusion from further testing

-- Unless participating, no persons under the age of 16 are allowed in the pit lane or on the pit wall
+Unless participating, no persons under the age of 16 are allowed in the pit lane or on the pit wall

 If the circuit is closed to recover a stranded vehicle, red lights and red flags will be shown around the circuit.
 Participants must complete the lap slowly and return to the pits, but be prepared to stop during their slowing down lap.
 Ignoring the red lights or overtaking under red lights will result in instant exclusion from further testing and no refund of monies paid will be payable.